joshuapsteele/joshuapsteele.github.io/content/posts/2016-08-26-barth-bonhoeffer-the-theological-critique-of-religion-my-reading-list-this-fall.md

 - Barth
 - Bonhoeffer
 - research
-title: 'Barth, Bonhoeffer, &#038; The Theological Critique of Religion: My Reading List This Fall'
+title: 'Barth, Bonhoeffer, and The Theological Critique of Religion: My Reading List This Fall'
 url: /barth-bonhoeffer-the-theological-critique-of-religion-my-reading-list-this-fall/
 ---